LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_tiled.rst

    :language: C++

 .. note:: To prevent indexing out of bounds, when the tile dimensions do not
-          divide evenly the matrix dimensions, we use a bounds check in the inner loops.
+          divide evenly the matrix dimensions, the algorithm requires a bounds check in the inner loops.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``RAJA::kernel`` Variants